hfstack/ai-web-studio/README.md

 ## How to Use

-1. **Home Page**: Start by either opening an existing project, cloning a GitHub repository, or opening a default terminal.
+### 1. Authentication
+- Login using the default admin credentials or your custom credentials from `.env.local`
+- The application uses JWT tokens for authentication with secure session management

+### 2. Home Page
+- **Open Project**: Browse and select an existing project folder using the folder selector
+- **Create Project**: Clone a GitHub repository by providing the repository URL and storage path
+- **Terminal**: Open a default terminal session for system-level operations

+### 3. Folder Selection
+- Click the 📁 icon to open the folder browser
+- Navigate through directories using the file explorer interface
+- Select folders by clicking "Select Current Folder" or double-clicking to navigate

+### 4. Terminal
-2. **Terminal**: The terminal provides a full-featured command line interface.
-You can run any command that would normally work in your system terminal.
+- The terminal provides a full-featured command line interface
+- You can run any command that would normally work in your system terminal
+- Real-time output display with proper ANSI color support

+### 5. File Management
-3. **File Management**: Use the file explorer to navigate your project files.
-Double-click on any file to open it in the code editor.
+- Use the file explorer to navigate your project files
+- Double-click on any file to open it in the code editor
+- Create, rename, and delete files and folders

+### 6. Code Editing
-4. **Code Editing**: The built-in code editor supports multiple programming languages with syntax highlighting.
+- The built-in code editor supports multiple programming languages with syntax highlighting
+- Features include code completion, error highlighting, and multi-cursor editing
+- Auto-save functionality to prevent data loss

+### 7. Git Integration
-5. **Git Integration**: Use the Git tool to stage, commit, and view your changes.
-You can also see commit history and file diffs.
+- Use the Git tool to stage, commit, and view your changes
+- See commit history and file diffs
+- Push and pull operations with remote repositories

+### 8. Web Viewer
-6. **Web Viewer**: Preview web applications by entering a URL or using the debug feature to run and preview applications on custom ports.
+- Preview web applications by entering a URL
+- Use the debug feature to run and preview applications on custom ports
+- Integrated browser for testing web applications

 ## AI Tools Usage